Certificates for the cloud management gateway

 Client trusted root certificate to CMG

 This certificate is required when using client authentication certificates.
-When all clients use Azure AD for authentication, this certificate is not required.
+When all clients use Azure AD for authentication, this certificate isn't required.

 You supply this certificate when creating the CMG in the Configuration Manager console.